Every year, FIRST® LEGO League releases a Challenge, which is based on a real-world scientific topic.

 All candidate teams are then reviewed during a deliberative process that considers Robot Performance placement and other qualitative factors.
 Final determination of the award winner(s) is based on a vote of the full judging panel.

-A: Teams are eligible for awards and advancement only at the first official event of each qualifying level attended during season.
+A: In accordance with the Participation Rules, teams are eligible for awards and advancement only at the first official event of each qualifying level attended during season.
 In most cases, event capacity within a region limits team participation to only one qualifying event each season.
-In some cases, teams may be able to attend more than one qualifying event, but it is important to note that they do so for fun only—they would not be able to win awards or be advanced to a Championship based on performance at a second or additional event.

 The qualifier advancement policy is based on Champion’s Award criteria.
-As described above, Champion’s Award criteria require that the team, performs well in all three judged areas (Project, Robot Design and Core Values) and receives a Robot Performance score in the top 40% of official Robot rounds among other requirements.
+As described above, Champion’s Award criteria require that the team, performs well in all three judged areas (Core Values, Project, and Robot Design).
+Teams are required to be ranked in the in the top 40% of official Robot Game scores to be considered for Champion’s Award and they must be ranked in the top 75% of official Robot Game scores to be eligible to advance.

-It is possible for a team to receive a 1st Place Core Award but not advance to Championship if their Robot Performance score is below the top 40% of teams at the event.
-Or, a team may win 1st Place in Robot Performance but not advance to Championship due to not having performed well in one or more of the three judged areas.
+It is possible for a team to receive a 1st Place Core Values, Project, or Robot Design Award but not advance to Championship if their Robot Performance score is ranked below the top 75% of teams at the event.
+A team may win 1st Place in Robot Performance but not advance to Championship due to not having performed well in one or more of the three judged areas.

 A: It is not possible to win the Robot Performance Award without doing the Project.
 Teams must participate in all 3 judged areas (Project, Core Values and Robot Design) and the Robot Game to be eligible for any Core Awards and Robot Performance is a Core Award.
 This rule encourages teams to embrace the spirit of discovery and focus on all aspects of the Challenge.